Regulatory Compliance Policies and Procedures

 Of course, the above also applies to the obligations around the responsible lending process (file audits).
 However, we have observed that the industry seems to have forgotten about the other obligations, which are just as important.
 Failure to meet all your compliance obligations can have a range of consequences from customer complaints and loss of customers to fines and legal sanctions.

-QED will develop a Compliance Program for you that will be be aligned with AS 3806-2006 and best practice in the industry.
+QED will develop a Compliance Program for you that will be be aligned with ISO 37301:2021 and best practice in the industry.

 To ensure your NCCP compliance you need to test yourself against all your policies regularly, document the results and take action to fix any areas of non-compliance.